 All applications for a refund of tuition fees must be in writing.
 Please address all refund advice to:

 International Education Unit

 ACT Government Education Directorate

 GPO Box 158

 Canberra ACT 2601

-The ACT Government Education and Training Directorate will refund 100% of the tuition fee in the following circumstances:
+The ACT Government Education Directorate will refund 100% of the course fee in the following circumstances:

 - international fee paying student's application for a student visa is unsuccessful.
 The original rejection letter received from the Australian Diplomatic Mission must be included with the application for a refund of tuition fees

 - course offered by the Directorate in which the international fee paying student has enrolled does not start on the agreed starting date as stated in their Confirmation of Enrolment (CoE)

 - course offered by the Directorate in which the international fee paying student has enrolled ceases after it has commenced but before it is completed